colorful mural in Cartagena Colombia

 As night falls, follow the sound of salsa music to Café Havana, where you can dance till dawn with a mojito in hand.

-Top-Rated Luxury Stay: Casa Lola Deluxe Gallery
+Top-Rated Luxury: Casa Lola Deluxe Gallery

 • Upscale Casa Lola combines colonial and contemporary design, featuring two outdoor pools, a rooftop terrace, and beautifully decorated rooms.
 It’s a great option for those seeking luxury in the vibrant Getsemaní district.

-Top-Rated Budget Accommodation: Life is Good Cartagena Hostel
+Top-Rated Budget: Life is Good Cartagena Hostel

 • A highly-rated budget option, Life Is Good hostel offers a variety of rooms, including dormitories and private rooms.
 It’s known for its friendly atmosphere, helpful staff, and proximity to Getsemaní’s lively streets and cultural attractions.